 First and foremost, the Indian startup sector is booming in general.
 Investors are pouring many into many new and growing startups along with successful exits as well.
 Just have a look at AngelList India and you will see what I mean.
 Out of all the industries, FinTech startups seem to be getting a lot of attention.
 Everybody in the West knows about PayTM and it’s own success story, but there is so much more these days.
 Just to name a few: Zest Money is offering a consumer lending service for online shoppers without requiring a credit card and raised 20m USD earlier this year, Cred is a credit card loyalty scheme founded by Kunal Shah who sold is previous startup FreeCharge for 60m USD and raised an astonishing 120m USD for Cred a few months ago, and lastly, Open offers banking services to companies and startups and raised 30m USD in June this year.
 And this is just the tip of the iceberg.

 Additionally to the activities in the startup sector, also banks are getting more and more active.
 Most bigger banks have launched some kinds of APIs and Developer Centres (e.g. Yes Bank or RBL Bank) and banks are hosting many hackathons and are trying to cooperate with startups.
-As a European, I should emphasize that there is currently no regulatory requirement for banks to provide these kinds of interfaces.
+As a European, I should emphasize that there is currently no open banking regulation requiring banks to provide these kinds of interfaces.
 Banks are doing it out of their own interest, as they see the Indian economy growing quickly and are looking for ways to win new customers.
 As European banks are mostly trying to defend their position, banks in India are experiencing that the “pie gets bigger” and that innovation is required to partake in this growth.
 Their biggest challenge is it currently to be able to work with FinTech startups in a fast and agile way – something the Open Bank Project can help with 😉

 Tech infrastructure / Regulation